squid-cache/squid-cache.github.io/DeveloperResources.rst

 == The Bleeding Edge ==

  '''Squid-3:'''
-The Squid project has now moved to Bazaar as its configuration management tool (see [[Squid3VCS]]).
+The Squid project has moved to Bazaar as its configuration management tool.
+See [[BzrInstructions]]) for details about using thse tools and the web viewers available.

-To interactively browse the repository you can use [[https://code.launchpad.net/squid|LaunchPad]], the development trunk is at http://bazaar.launchpad.net/~squid/squid/3-trunk/files.

 || {i} || In order to use the repository sources, or when developing some parts of Squid, you need to perform a source bootstrap operation.
 How and Why are described in ProgrammingGuide/Bootstrap.||